shoumik123majumdar/Harmony-Hunt/README.md

 # Spotle 🎧 - A Spotify Wordle Game

 Spotle is a fun and interactive web app that blends the classic word-guessing game Wordle with your favorite music from Spotify.
 With Spotle, you can play a wordle-style game where the objective is to guess the name of a song based on progressively revealed clues.

-Whether you're into personalized playlists or popular public hits, Spotle has a mode for you!
+But what sets Spotle apart?
+Personalization!
+Unlike generic music games, Spotle uses your Spotify account to create a game experience tailored just for you.
+Whether you’re a fan of throwback hits or the latest chart-toppers, Spotle draws from your most recently played tracks, creating a fresh, engaging experience every time.
+You can connect your account and try to guess songs from your Top 50 most recently played, or any playlist of yours with 50 songs or more, making it feel like a game made for you!

+And for those who don’t want to log in, Spotle lets you jump into popular public playlists like RapCaviar or Viva Latino, so there's always something new to guess.

+Tired of being stumped on Heardle day after day?
+Switch to Spotle!
+With more clues and personalized game modes, you’ll be back in control.
+Whether you win or lose, you’ll still get to enjoy snippets of the music you love.
+So, why wait?
+Switch to Spotle and get the musical word-guessing experience you've been waiting for!

 ## How It Works
 You have **6 guesses** to guess the name of a song.
 After each incorrect guess, new clues are revealed to help you narrow down your answer: